salserrano/Web2/_drafts/2023-02-14-Introduction-To-Github.md

 ## What is GitHub?

 GitHub is a software development platform that hosts project repositories and manages them using distributed version control (Git).

-Software developers and IT professionals use GitHub to collaborate on and build s
+Software developers and IT professionals use GitHub to collaborate on and build software projects.

 ## Key concepts in GitHub